 The only tiny downside is that the hotel is a little bit of a hike from the city center (Its on a slight hill that is about a 20 -25 minute walk from the Old Port, the Windmills, and Paraportiani Church), but I would still stay there again because the service here was probably the best I have ever had in my life.

 Address: 84600 Mykonos, Cyclades, Greece Mykonos Town [Chora]

-***If Aeolos Hotel is not for you, I would suggest booking a hotel or hostel near Mykonos Town since that is where most of the restaurants and tourist attractions are.
+***If Aeolos Hotel is not for you and you’re wondering where to stay in Mykonos, I would suggest booking a hotel or hostel near Mykonos Town since that is where most of the restaurants and tourist attractions are.
 Find the perfect hotel with booking.com below.
-You can also check out couch surfing, which is a great way to find economical accommodations.
-Check out this article for tips on how to couch surf.

 How to Get to (or from) the Airport or Port

 Honestly, getting to the Port is easy since it’s so close to Mykonos town, which is exactly where most of the hotels are located (you can take a water taxi, bus, or regular taxi, but most hotels will offer you a free transfer here).
 The airport, on the other hand, is a little further away.
 I would suggest either asking your hotel about a transfer or hiring a taxi since, during high season, the bus service between the airport and Fabrika Bus terminal (in Mykonos Town) is rather infrequent.
 Besides, a taxi from Mykonos town to the airport will only cost you € 8, plus an additional fee for luggage.